SamuRoj/AREP_Taller_5/README.md

 ## Running the tests

-**Note:** To execute them properly a running container with a mysql image needs to be running locally, it can be done with the following command:
+**Note:** To execute them properly run a container with a mysql image  locally, it  can be done with the following
+command:

 ```
 docker run --name mysqlpropertydb -e MYSQL_ROOT_PASSWORD=secretProperty -e MYSQL_DATABASE=properties -e MYSQL_USER=userProperty -e MYSQL_PASSWORD=secretProperty -p 3306:3306 -d mysql:latest
 ```

-- Execute them by running the following command:
+- Execute the tests by running the following command:

 ```
 mvn test